-In this time of COVID, natural disasters and other challenges, please hold Friends experiencing struggles in the Light as we continue to worship together over the miles and spread the spirit of love and hope to all.
+Please hold Friends in the Light as in these challenging times we continue to worship together over the miles and spread the spirit of love and hope to all.

 (send requests for posting to firstname.lastname@example.org)

 Friends from San Antonio Monthly Meeting report that Janet and Ken Southwood both have COVID.